pubstack/site-content-ccamacho/2017-11-02-the-firefly-pro.md

 <div class="nk-post-text mt-0">
     <img style="height: 155px;" class="pull-left mt-0" src="/assets/images_articles/{{ page.gitlab_author_id }}/images/firefly-pro-10.jpg" alt="">
         <p class="text-white">
 Add the camera plate by inserting the dampers into the plate.
-That can be quiet.
+That can be tricky.
 A good way to put it is to get something like nylon cord, put it through the hole and around the damper.
 Then gently pull the damp trough while wiggling a bit.
         </p>